Vracovice (Znojmo District)

 Vracovice is a municipality and village in Znojmo District in the South Moravian Region of the Czech Republic.
 It has about 200 inhabitants.

 Vracovice lies approximately 12 km north-west of Znojmo, 62 km south-west of Brno, and 170 km south-east of Prague.

+Demographics

+Sights

+The main landmark of Vracovice is the Chapel of Saint Michael.
+It was built in the late Baroque style in 1764 and extended in 1802.